KostiantynO/KostiantynO/README.md

 - 👋 Hi, I’m @KostiantynO
 - 👀 I’m interested in FrontEnd.
-- 🌱 I’m currently learning HTML/CSS.
+- 🌱 I’m currently learning HTML/CSS and a little js :)
-- 💞️ I’m looking to collaborate on FrontEnd.
+- 💞️ I’m looking to collaborate on FrontEnd projects.
-- 📫 How to reach me - write me on github.
+- 📫 Reach me: ochenashk@gmail.com.

 <!---
 KostiantynO/KostiantynO is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.